 NATIONAL WEATHER SERVICE LINCOLN IL

-Mostly cloudy skies prevailed across central and
+Mostly cloudy to partly sunny skies were present across central and

-Low temperatures tonight, will range from 20 to 25 below zero in
+Low temperatures tonight will range from the negative teens in

-northern Wisconsin, to the middle 30s in western Kentucky.
+northern Iowa to the low teens in southeast Missouri into Kentucky.